Table of Contents

 MetricFire is a hosted Grafana service, with a complete infrastructure and application monitoring platform that helps customers collect, store, and visualize series data from any source.
 Check out our free trial or book a demo and talk to us directly about your monitoring needs.

 What is Splunk?

 Splunk Enterprise Solution is capable of ingesting data from almost anywhere such as sensors, devices, applications, and websites.
-This data can then be filtered and ingested to indexers which in turn converts it to individual events, ready to be queried and filtered.
-The product can be hosted and supported in house or could be subscribed to over the cloud.
-Splunk is increasingly focusing on machine learning and Artificial Intelligence, providing users with features like predictive analytics, outlier detection, and forecasting time-series, which helps them detect pattern deviations and notify issues even before it occurs.
+This data can then be filtered and ingested by indexers which in turn convert it to individual events, ready to be queried and filtered.
+The product can be hosted and supported in-house or could be subscribed to over the cloud.
+Splunk is increasingly focusing on machine learning and Artificial Intelligence, providing users with features like predictive analytics, outlier detection, and forecasting time series, which helps them detect pattern deviations and notify issues even before it occurs.

 What's the difference?

 When to choose what?

 If you are still confused about what to select – Let’s get this straight.